demokratikollen/demokratikollen/README.md

 ### Running tests for the webapp
 Open an ssh to the VM and change dir to `~/app/www` and run `behave`.
 If it seems to fail, it might be that the last web server instance was not closed.
 If so, run `killall gunicorn` and try again.
 Unit tests can be run by running `nosetests`.

+## MongoDB Datastore
+To use the datastore add `from utils import MongoDBDatastore` and create a new datastore object as `ds = MongoDBDatastore()`.
+In order to save an object in the datastore call the `store_object(object[any], identifier[string])` method which saves the object in the database.
+Subsequent calls with the same identifier should overwrite the object.
+Retrieve objects with the `get_object(identifier)` method.

+The class should be able to store any python object.
+Storing sqlalchemy objects work but they loose the connection with the session so relationships do not work on retrieved objects.
+Perhaps there is a way to restore the connection, but for now serialize the data into a dictionary.